Floorp-Projects/Floorp/tools/sanitizer/docs/index.rst

 :ref:`More information <Thread Sanitizer>`

+**Memory Sanitizer**

+Memory Sanitizer (MSan) is a fast detector used for uninitialized memory in C/C++ programs.
+It uses a compile-time instrumentation to ensure that all memory access at runtime uses only memory that has been initialized.

+:ref:`More information <Memory Sanitizer>`

 **ASan Nightly Project**

 The ASan Nightly Project involves building a Firefox Nightly browser with the popular AddressSanitizer tool and enhancing it with remote crash reporting capabilities for any errors detected.